dawi9840/deploy-ml-on-android-app/README.md

 ![ww](https://user-images.githubusercontent.com/19554347/167757452-5a15805f-9ba9-4fbf-a859-d9bb24be426a.png)

+## My points:
-## Advantages and disadvantages of two ways to invoke tflite model on Android:
+Advantages and disadvantages of two ways to invoke tflite model on Android:

 **Use 2-1 method way to import model:**
 Advantages: Could use the sample code for easy use to invoke model.